All posts

 Effective combined rate~25%

-This is the scenario where the credit mechanism works relatively cleanly — the US tax is lower than the Brazilian tax on the same income, so the full US tax is creditable.
-The combined rate approximates the higher of the two countries' rates (Brazil's 27.5% marginal rate), which is the intended outcome of a foreign tax credit system.
+This is the clean scenario: US tax is lower than Brazilian tax on the same income, so the full US tax is creditable.
+The combined rate approximates the higher of the two rates (Brazil's 27.5% marginal), which is how the credit system is supposed to work.

 When the credit does not fully offset

-• US state taxes: If the LLC is formed in a state with income tax (e.g., California at up to 13.3%), the combined US federal + state tax may exceed the Brazilian tax on the same income.
-The excess US tax is not creditable — it is lost.
+• US state taxes: If you're in a state with income tax (California at up to 13.3%), the combined US federal + state tax can exceed the Brazilian tax on the same income.
+The excess is not creditable.
+It's gone.

 • Different income categories: Brazil separates income by type (trabalho, capital, etc.).
-A US tax credit earned on service income cannot offset Brazilian tax on capital gains from the same LLC.
-Each category is computed separately.
+A US tax credit on service income can't offset Brazilian tax on capital gains from the same LLC.

-• Currency fluctuation: The PTAX rate on the date of US tax payment may differ from the PTAX rate on the date the income was received.
-This creates small but persistent mismatches in the credit calculation.
+• Currency fluctuation: The PTAX rate when you pay US tax may differ from the PTAX rate when you received the income.
+Small mismatches, but they compound.

 Reciprocity requirement

-Lei 4.506/64 contains a reciprocity clause — the foreign tax credit is available for taxes paid to countries that provide equivalent treatment to Brazilian taxes.
-The US does allow foreign tax credits for Brazilian taxes (under IRC Section 901), so the reciprocity requirement is met.
-However, the Receita Federal can challenge the credit if the founder cannot provide adequate documentation of the US tax paid (Form 1040-NR, payment receipts, or IRS transcripts).
+Lei 4.506/64 has a reciprocity clause: the credit only works for taxes paid to countries that give equivalent treatment to Brazilian taxes.
+The US does allow credits for Brazilian taxes (IRC Section 901), so reciprocity is met.
+But the Receita Federal can challenge the credit if you can't document the US tax paid — keep your Form 1040-NR, payment receipts, and IRS transcripts.

 Get structural patterns other founders miss